tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Probability_Distributions_of_Potential_Outcomes.md

 ### 3. Instructor Demo: Probability Distribution of Potential Outcomes (0:10 mins)

-Monte Carlo Simulations seek to explain the probability of potential outcomes for a randomly occuring event.
+Monte Carlo Simulations seek to explain the probability of potential outcomes for a randomly occurring event.
 Therefore, this activity provides a hands-on approach to introducing students to what a simple Monte Carlo simulation could look like and how to interpret the results.

 **Files:**